 Relief flooded through her.
 "Why, yes!
-Did Garrett send you?"
+Did Mr. Fairfield send you?"

 "How did you know who I was?"
-Maura asked curiously, following him to his horse and buggy.
+Maura asked, following him to his horse and buggy.

 "Well ma'am," he said, starting to load her bags on top of the carriage.
 "Mr. Fairfield said you had hair the color of a sunset, and that you were prettier than a desert flower."
 He turned around in time to see Maura grinning bashfully.
 Mr. Fairfield sure knew how to pick 'em.
 "I also figured you'd been traveling a long ways, and you'd more likely than not have a bit of baggage with you."